KiruthikaJanarthanan/Power-BI-Sales-Analysis-Report/README.md

 - **Power Query Transformations** – Cleans, structures, and prepares data for reporting.
 - **Scheduled Refresh** – Ensures the dashboard remains updated without manual effort.
+SALES REPORT2 IMAGE(attached in files section) IS THE REPORT AUTO-UPDATED WITH SALES DATA OF YEAR 2022.

 ## **Key Business Questions Addressed**